CodeBotsStudio/Dysymmetrical/README.md

 #### Easy UI Ordering in a single table
 ![UIOrderScreenshot](dysdocs/uiorder-ss.png)
 #### Simple character definitions & Templates for each role
+For these templates, the animations will have to be replaced as the ones they have are owned by CodeBots.
 ![CharScreenshot](dysdocs/chardef-ss.png)

 [...]